 4. What is the blindfold and why does it matter?

 The blindfold is why your mind forgets it’s interpreting.
 Everything you perceive feels immediate and direct, yet it builds from within.
-This creates the illusion that you live in an objective reality with others, when each person builds their own version.
-Understanding this reshapes how you relate to disagreements, different perspectives, and your own certainty about what’s real.
+This creates the illusion that you live in an objective reality shared with others, when each person builds their own version.
+Understanding this changes how you relate to disagreements, different perspectives, and your own certainty about what’s real.

 5. How do causation and interpretation relate to each other?